TJ-VO/genesis-tool-design/philosophy/design-philosophy.md

 The architecture supports all tiers.
 Users choose based on their needs and available resources.
 ```

 **Key Insight:** The design doesn't limit itself to "what's cheap today."
-It enables "what humans need" and scales as technology improves.
+It enables "what humans intellectually need" and scales as technology improves.

 ---